Make a Screaming Acid Sequence

 Oscillator 2

-Since our sequence is still sounding a bit thin, we can fix that by adding some width and punch.
+Since our sequence still sounds thin, we can fix that by adding width and punch.
 This will be done in the section next to the oscillator by increasing the unison voices from one to two and increasing the wide parameter by half.
-All this we will top with a bit of increasing the X-comp which is an excellent sounding built-in the compressor in Spire which adds punch and body to just about any sound.
-Time to hear the progress again.
+We will top all this with a bit of growing the X-comp, an excellent built-in compressor in Spire that adds punch and body to just about any sound.
+It's time to hear about the progress again.

 ~Sequence Spire - Osc 1 + width and X-comp

-A proper acid sound is nothing without a filter with a crazy amount of resonance.
-Therefore we will move to the filter section to set it right for our sequence.
-From the selected filter types we have a convenient “Acid” one, set on Low-Pass, which we will use, coupled with the second filter set to High-Pass which will be mixed with the first one.
-Let’s hear it.
+A proper acid sound is nothing without a filter with much resonance.
+Therefore, we will move to the filter section to set it right for our sequence.
+From the selected filter types, we have a convenient "Acid" one, put on Low-Pass, which we will use, coupled with the second filter set to High-Pass, mixed with the first one.
+Let's hear it.

 ~Sequence Spire - Osc 1 + width and X-comp + Filter